 Only a certain number of iOS devices are capable of accessing iOS 14.
 Thankfully, Apple has continued its long tradition of supporting devices way past their usual use-by date, and this year, iOS 14 is available on an unprecedented number of iPhones.
-Make sure you have one of the following iPhones to hand before you start the process of downloading and installing iOS 14.
+Make sure you have one of the following iPhones before you start the process of downloading and installing iOS 14.

-- iPhone 6S, iPhone 6S Plus, and iPhone SE (first generation)
+- iPhone 6S, iPhone 6S Plus, and iPhone SE (first-gen)

 - iPhone 7 and iPhone 7 Plus